wentaowanguc/ExpoSE/Report/Javascript.md

 Despite targeting a different audience Mocha, the language that would later evolve into JavaScript, was required by management to "look like Java", according to Eich, ruling out the existing languages Perl, Python, and Scheme.
 Eventually Eich settled on "Scheme-ish first-class functions and Self-ish (albeit singular) prototypes as the main ingredients" [^16] .
 Mocha also inherited a number of confusing Java language features such as the distinction between primitives and objects (e.g. `string` vs. `String` ) and the `Date` constructor which is a port of Java's `java.util.Date`, complete with the Y2K bug [^19].
 Perl and Python are also credited to influencing Mocha's string handling and regular expressions and AWK inspired the use of the `function` keyword [^18].
 The first version of the language had an incredibly short development period, Eich claims he spent "about ten days" developing the first JavaScript interpreter [^2].

 After JavaScript (abandoning its previous names, Mocha and LiveScript) was released in Netscape Navigator 2 Microsoft began work on JScript, an equivalent language which shipped with Internet Explorer 3.
 Eich says that "At some point in late summer or early fall 1996, it became clear to me that JS was going to be standardized.
 Bill Gates was bitching about us changing JS all the time."[^20], which lead to JavaScript being standardised by Ecma International, an industry group that produces information standards, as ECMAScript in 1997.
-ECMAScript is also an ISO/IEC standard (16262)[^21].
+Since 1997 ECMAScript, now in its sixth version, has also been adopted as an ISO/IEC standard[^21].

 A key moment in JavaScript's history occurred in when web developers became fascinated with Ajax, a set of techniques and technologies for making interactive websites, popularised by Google Suggest and Google Maps, spurring on an advancement in interactivity of modern websites [^22].
 To alleviate the pain of manipulating the Document Object Model (DOM), the hierarchy of objects that make up a HTML web page, and to deal with the problem that  'writing JavaScript should be fun' jQuery was released in 2006[^23] and commanded immediate popularity.
 In 2007, large tech companies including Digg, Google, Intel, Amazon, and the BBC all reported using jQuery [^23] and in the 12 months between Sept 2007 and 2008 jquery.com received 13.5 million unique visitors[^24].
 As early as 2006 it's clear that although JavaScript is a powerful and popular language, in part due to it's low barrier of entry and its unique place as the default language of the web, there are frustrations with the difficulty in reasoning about and writing JavaScript.